robinhouston/fibonacci-float-calc/README.md

 ## lucas.c

 Another integer algorithm using Lucas-number identities.
-This is a more highly optimised algorithm than the one in `float-calc.c`.
+This is essentially a failed attempt to find a faster algorithm than `float-calc lucas`.